Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Balance-Marking: A Simple yet Effective CTWL Method

-In the watermark algorithm proposed by \cite{watermark_llm}, the candidates for the preceding tokens are randomly split into two parts: the available token part (i.e., ``green token list'') and the unavailable token part (i.e., ``red token list'').
-The model is then encouraged to generate tokens lying in the green list so as to watermark the text.
-In our work, Eq.~(\ref{eq: vanilla_CTWL raw}) and Eq.~(\ref{eq: vanilla_CTWL}) of Vanilla-Marking, and Eq.~(\ref{eq: LM_pub-aided P raw}) and Eq.~(\ref{eq: LM_pub-aided P}) of Balance-Marking fulfill similar roles, assigning some tokens with higher message logits.

-However, Balance-Marking is more effective in maintaining text quality when choosing the available tokens for a specific message compared to Vanilla-Marking.
-That is because Balance-Marking strives to find the available token list whose accumulated model logits surpass a certain percentage of the total probability sum.
-This strategy ensures that it can include some tokens with relatively high model logits in the available token list, and make the next word generation more reliable.
-On the other hand, Vanilla-Marking, which randomly selects the available tokens with no extra conditions, might end up with an unreasonable next token and reduce text quality.

-Interestingly, Balance-Marking also has the ability to automatically bypass low-entropy sections of the text, which is a property that \citet{sweet} explicitly aims to achieve.
-For example, consider a special situation in which there is only one reasonable token candidate, whose predicted probability by proxy-LM is almost 1.0.
-Then, for all messages, this token would be selected into the available part, according to Eq.~(\ref{eq: V_m condition proxy}).
+Here, we briefly discuss about the two advantages that Balance-Marking has compared to Vanilla-Marking.
+(1) First, \textbf{Balance-Marking is more effective in maintaining text quality}.
+That is because the way of pre-choosing the subset $V_{m,\mathbf{t}_{:(l-1)}}$ ensures that Balance-Marking can find tokens with both high model logits and message logits, thus making the next generated word more meaningful and reliable.
+However, Vanilla-Marking, which just randomly selects the available tokens, might end up with an unreasonable next token.
+(2) Secondly and interestingly, \textbf{Balance-Marking also has the ability to automatically bypass low-entropy sections of the text}, which is a property that \citet{sweet} explicitly aims to achieve.
+For example, if there is only one reasonable token candidate whose predicted probability by proxy-LM is almost 1.0, then for all messages, this token would be selected into the available part.
 In other words, this position in the sequence is implicitly ``skipped'' during watermark encoding and decoding, and the decoding process is actually carried out by comparing the values of $P_w$ under different $m$ on those high-entropy sections of the text.